All Episodes

 Look, if you come in fourth or fifth in Iowa and you finish second in New Hampshire, look at the move Rudy made after fourth or fifth.

-And then they'll get into the bit about how, you know, people in New Hampshire must have been turning a blind eye to somebody who f recommended a guy just been indicted to Homeland Security.
+And then they'll get into the bit about how, you know, people in New Hampshire must have been turning a blind eye to somebody who recommended a guy who's just been indicted to Homeland Security.

-They'll come up with all trust me on this.
+They'll come up with all those.

 Don't doubt me.

-The drive-by media's objective is to destroy every Republican candidate except the ones who cannot win anything.
+The Drive-By Media's objective is to destroy every Republican candidate except the ones who cannot win anything.

 Well, we have it standing by.